Harshit-Chordiya/Easy-Clicks/README.md

 # 🚀 **Easy-Clicks**

-Easy-Clicks is an autonomous task management agent that transforms complex digital operations into intuitive, streamlined workflows.
-It allows you to create custom workflows by connecting smart nodes that handle tasks like data extraction and multi-platform communication.
+Easy-Clicks is an autonomous task management agent that transforms complex operations into intuitive workflows.
+It allows you to create custom workflows by connecting smart nodes